percy/cli/test/regression/README.md

   accepts them all (no `Invalid config:`).
 Runs on every PR, no token needed.
 - **Visual** (`regression.test.js`) — uploads real snapshots; render-affecting
   options are reviewed as visual diffs in the Percy dashboard.
-- **Functional** (`functional.test.js`) — one real run whose discovery options are asserted against what the test servers observed (headers, auth, cookies, user-agent, blocked hosts).
+- **Functional** (`functional.test.js`) — runs `percy snapshot --debug`
+  (discovery runs but no build is uploaded) and asserts discovery options against what the test servers observed (headers, auth, cookies, user-agent, blocked hosts).
+Token-free, and creates no build — so it never adds a stray build to the visual project.

 > **Scope:** `onlyAutomate` snapshot options (`fullPage`, `freezeAnimation`,
 > `freezeAnimatedImage`, `freezeAnimatedImageOptions`, `ignoreRegions`,